Jan Åge Fjørtoft

 Jan Åge Fjørtoft (born 10 January 1967) is a Norwegian former professional footballer.
 A powerful centre forward with goalscoring ability, he played professionally in Norway, Austria, England and Germany.
-He appeared in 71 international matches (15 as captain) and scored 20 goals for the Norway national team.
-His nickname was Fjøra, meaning The Feather in Norwegian.
+In total, he scored 308 goals in 614 games in these four countries.
+He made 71 appearances for the Norwegian National Team, captaining the squad in 15 of them, and scored 20 goals for the Norway national team.
+A pinnacle moment in his national team career was the qualification and participation in the 1994 World Cup held in the US.
+This marked Norway's return to the World Cup stage for the first time since 1938.
+His nickname was Fjøra (lit.
+"The Feather").

 Club career

-Fjørtoft started his senior career at Hødd (2. league Norway) as 17-year-old, scoring 9 league goals in 17 matches in the 1984 season.
-In the 1985 season he scored 25 league goals in 22 games.
+Fjørtoft started his senior career at Hødd in the second league of Norway as a 17-year-old, scoring 9 league goals in 17 matches in the 1984 season.
+In the 1985 season, he scored 25 league goals in 22 games.

 After starting in Norway with Hødd, HamKam and Lillestrøm and spending four seasons in the Austrian Bundesliga with Rapid Wien – where he became only the second foreigner to be Player of the Year in 1989 – Fjørtoft spent several seasons in England during the 1990s.
 He joined Swindon Town in the summer of 1993 following their promotion to the Premiership, costing the Wiltshire club a record £500,000.
-He had a slow start to his career at Swindon endured a terrible start to their first ever top division campaign, failing to win any of their first 16 games.
+He had a slow start to his career at Swindon and endured a poor start to their first-ever top-division campaign, failing to win any of their first 16 games.

-Fjørtoft failed to find the net until after Christmas, but scored 13 goals from his final 17 games, including a hat-trick in a 3–1 win against Coventry City on 5 February 1994.
+Fjørtoft failed to find the net until after Christmas but scored 13 goals from his final 17 games, including a hat-trick in a 3–1 win against Coventry City on 5 February 1994.
 However, it was not enough to prevent Swindon from going down in bottom place with a mere five league wins having conceded 100 league goals.

-Fjørtoft continued to score frequently during 1994–95 and helped Swindon reach the League Cup semi-finals, but their league form was disastrous once more and he transferred to Middlesbrough on 23 March 1995 for £1.3 million.
+Fjørtoft continued to score frequently during the 1994–95 season and helped Swindon reach the League Cup semi-finals, but their league form was disastrous once more and he transferred to Middlesbrough on 23 March 1995 for £1.3 million.
 By this stage, he had scored 25 goals in all competitions for the Robins and was one of the highest scorers in the English league that season.